goldsky-io/docs-v1/src/pages/pricing.md

 #### Pipeline event writes

-The number of records written into your sink.
+The number of records written by pipelines in your project.
 For example, for a PostgresQL sink, every row created, updated, or deleted, counts as a ‘write’.
 For a Kafka sink, every message counts as write.

 Example:

 1. If you have a pipeline that writes **20,000** a day for 10 days, then **20** a day after that for 10 days after that, you will be using **200,200** pipeline event writes.
+1. If you have two pipeline that have written 1 million events each during a month, then you will be charged $0 for the first million events, then $1 for the next million, as the free tier would be exhausted.

 ### Free Tier